farcasterxyz/docs/docs/reference/contracts/id-registry.md

 ## idCounter

-Returns the current highest fid (`uint256`) that has been registered
+Returns the current highest fid (`uint256`) that has been registered.

 ## verifyFidSignature